ekutner/home-connect-hass/README.md

   When this issue occurs the log file will show a "Bad Request" "400" error.
   Make sure the email address you used when registering your Home Connect account has ONLY lowercase letters.

+* **Some entity IDs start with a digit and can't be used in a template** Starting with version 1.3.0 the integration will no longer create new entities that start with a digit, however, in order to avoid breaking existing automations it will not change existing entities.
+If you have entities that were created before that version you must delete them first and then restart HA so the integration creates them again with a string prefix.
+The easiest way to do that is to just uninstall and re-install the integration but disabling it, then deleting the entities and re-enabling should also work.
 </br>

 # Dealing with API rate limits